The Right Thing to Do: Year-end charts

-Other appearances
+Other appearances and covers

-"The Right Thing to Do" has been included on several Carly Simon compilation albums, including The Best of Carly Simon in 1975, Clouds in My Coffee in 1995, The Very Best of Carly Simon: Nobody Does It Better in 1999, Anthology in 2002, Reflections: Carly Simon's Greatest Hits and Carly Simon Collector's Edition in 2009.
-It was also included on Simon's live album Greatest Hits Live.
+"The Right Thing to Do" has been included on several Carly Simon compilation albums, including The Best of Carly Simon (1975), the three-disc box set Clouds in My Coffee (1995), The Very Best of Carly Simon: Nobody Does It Better (1998), the two-disc Anthology (2002), Reflections: Carly Simon's Greatest Hits (2004) and the three-disc Carly Simon Collector's Edition (2009).
+It was also included on Simon's live album Greatest Hits Live (1988).
+Simon sang "The Right Thing to Do" at the 1986 wedding of Caroline Kennedy to Edwin Schlossberg.

-Ray Coniff covered "The Right Thing to Do" on the 1972 album You Are the Sunshine of My Life. *Karrin Allyson remade the song for her 2004 album Wild For You.
-Megan Mullally sang a duet version of "The Right Thing to Do" with Simon on the TV soundtrack Will & Grace: Let the Music Out!
+Ray Conniff covered "The Right Thing to Do" on his 1972 album You Are the Sunshine of My Life.
+Karrin Allyson remade the song for her 2004 album Wild For You.
+Megan Mullally sang a duet version of the song with Simon on the TV soundtrack Will & Grace: Let the Music Out!

-Simon sang "The Right Thing to Do" at the wedding of Caroline Kennedy to Edwin Schlossberg.

 "We Have No Secrets"

 The B-side of "The Right Thing to Do" single was "We Have No Secrets," also a song from the No Secrets album.
 According to Weller, "'We Have No Secrets,' was both personally—echoing Carly's boundary-less but betrayal-laced childhood family life—and culturally resonant."
 According to Simon biographers Charles and Ann Morse, it portrays Simon's efforts to remain honest with herself and others throughout her life.
 The lyrics reflect on the tension between desire to know more about one's lover's past and the fact that sometimes that knowledge is painful.
 The lyrics acknowledge that there are some things one may not want to know.
 Weller regards the line "You always answer my questions/But they don't always answer my prayers" as "[nailing] the tension between" the supposed desirability of open, non-monogamous marriages and the reality that people want to be their lover's sole partner.
 Rolling Stone critic Stephen Holden regarded "We Have No Secrets" as exemplifying the theme of No Secrets, which he saw as the "difficulty of being happy," by "painfully" expressing "the realization that emotion and rationalization are often irreconcilable."

 Fox News Sunday used "We Have No Secrets" as bumper music over a clip of United States Secret Service agents when they arrived for the Ken Starr grand jury hearing.
-"We Have No Secrets" has been included on multiple Carly Simon compilation albums, including The Best of Carly Simon, Clouds in My Coffee, The Very Best of Carly Simon: Nobody Does It Better, Anthology, the import version of Reflections: Carly Simon's Greatest Hits and Carly Simon Collector's Edition.
+"We Have No Secrets" has been included on multiple Carly Simon compilation albums, including The Best of Carly Simon, Clouds in My Coffee, The Very Best of Carly Simon: Nobody Does It Better, Anthology, the import version of Reflections: Carly Simon's Greatest Hits and the three-disc Carly Simon Collector's Edition.